-In the light of the above two cases, it is clear therefore that in instituting appeals to this court on matters dealt with the District Land and Housing Tribunal in its appellate or revisional jurisdiction, attachment of copies of decree or judgment is not a legal requirement.
-The filing process is complete when a petition of appeal is instituted in the District Land and Housing Tribunal upon payment of requisite fees.
-Thus, in computing the time of limitation, no time is excluded.
+In the light of the above two cases, it is clear therefore that in instituting appeals to this court on matters dealt with the District Land and Housing Tribunal in exercise of its appellate jurisdiction, attachment of copies of proceedings, decree or judgment is not a legal requirement.
+The filing process is complete when a petition of appeal is instituted in the District Land and Housing Tribunal and requisite fees paid.
+In computing the time of limitation, save for the application of Section 19 (1) of Cap 89, no time is excluded.
 Time starts to run against an aggrieved party right from the date of judgment of the District Land and Housing Tribunal which the intended appellant seeks to challenge.

-It is evident therefore that the Appellant in the present case wasted his precious time - more than a year - waiting for a copy of judgment so as to file his petition.
-He could have filed the petition of appeal without a copy of judgment and it could be fine before the eyes of the law.
-Time started to click against him on 06.03.2009 when the judgment appealed against was pronounced.
+Coming back to the instant case, it is evident therefore that the appellant wasted his precious time waiting for copies of proceedings, judgment and decree so as to file the appeal.
+He could have filed the appeal without them and it could be fine before the eyes of the law.